Aleadinglight/React-Notes/README.md

 </div>
 ```

 2. Redux helps apps to scale by providing a sensical way to manage state through a undirectional data flow model.
 An app without Redux may have many components that each has its own state, and they talk to each other and update each other state.
 So the state of the app may be come extremely convoluted and confusing.
-An app with Redux has one master state.
-And
+An app with Redux has one master state, and components send request to update master state.
+Then state changes from master state flow down to all the components.

 To make this code works, we need to pass it through Babel - a modern Javascript compiler and convert it to syntax that browsers understand.